 Most of my scents are about 20% fragrance, which puts them solidly in the parfum category.
-You’ll find some perfume oils (oil based rather than alcohol based) going even higher than 25% sometimes, but if you go much higher than 25% in an alcohol-based scent it will seem too oily.
+You’ll find some perfume oils (oil based rather than alcohol based) going even higher than 25%, but if you go much higher than 25% in an alcohol-based scent it will seem too oily.

-Feedback from the majority of customers has been in favor of sprays but also in favor of a fairly high concentration too, so I’ve gone ahead and made my scents spray extrait.
-It’s hard to find nice spray bottles in 30 ml size or less, so when I chose my new bottles I had to really hunt to find anything less than 50 ml.
-My new bottles are actually 34 ml like the old ones were.
-They’ll be a nice choice for those who want a more special bottle of a scent they love.
-The smaller half oz bottles are plainer but have the option of the splash cap for those who prefer to apply it parfum style.
+Feedback from the majority of customers has been in favor of sprays but also in favor of a fairly high concentration, so I’ve made my scents in spray extrait form.
+It’s hard to find nice spray bottles in 30 ml size or less, so when I chose my new bottles I had to hunt to find anything less than 50 ml.
+My new bottles will be a nice choice for those who want a more special bottle of a scent they love.
+The smaller half oz bottles are plainer but have the option of the splash cap for those who prefer to apply scent parfum style.

 I’ll be adding concentration info to all the scents on my site, but I just thought a note here on the blog would help too.